 In the Encryption step, you can set permissions to content with the label applied.
 Since the primary reason for this procedure is to secure the files, you’ll want to configure encryption settings.

-In most cases, you will use the Never expires option, since it will let users access files without any time limit.
+In most cases, you will use the Never option for the User access to content expires setting, since it will let users access files without any time limit.

 You can also allow or deny offline access to a file.
 Without the offline access, a user will need to be reauthenticated each time they want to open a document or email.